 Brokerage companies typically come in three varieties: full-service brokerages, discount brokerages and robo-advisors.

 Full-service brokerages employ stock brokers to execute trades and provide advice for brokerage clients.
-Discount brokerages are online platforms that allow investors to apply for their own brokerage accounts and execute trades independently.
+Discount brokerages are generally online platforms that allow investors to apply for their own brokerage accounts and execute trades independently.
 Robo-advisors are automated investment platforms for passive investors who want their portfolio managed by an algorithm-driven electronic service.

 Investors that want the guidance and expertise of a licensed trading professional may prefer to open an account at a full-service brokerage.
 Investors that want more control over the investment process may prefer a discount or online brokerage that allows them to place orders for their own trades.